 You can’t remember your last recovery week

 If you return from an easy session thinking it was still a hard workout, or can’t remember the last time you weren’t in the gym, maybe it’s time to put your feet up and let your muscles repair with some well-earned rest.
-The results when you get back on the Wattbike might surprise you.
+The results when you get back on the Wattbike after your rest and recovery might surprise you.

 When you’re overtraining, it may feel like a struggle to fall asleep or you may find yourself having constant restless nights, damaging your performance during the day as a result.
 If this is the case, try resting up for a few days and dedicate some time to return to a healthy sleeping pattern.

-Do any of these symptoms sound familiar?
-Have a rest and then begin one of our expertly designed training plans - with just the right amount of hard work and recovery.
+Do any of these symptoms and signs of overtraining sound familiar?
+Prevent overtraining by having a rest and then begin one of our expertly designed training plans - with just the right amount of hard work and recovery.